 - There are different types of embroidery.
 When it comes to shirts and aprons, Printful offers only flat embroidery where stitches are embroidered flat on the product.
 But hats are a bit more robust, so flat, 3D Puff, and Partial 3D Puff embroidery techniques are available.

-- Embroidery requires a special type of file our machines can recognize, so when an embroidery file is uploaded to your order, you’ll be charged a one-time fee of $6.50 for digitizing that particular image.
-If you use our mockup generator’s text tool for a text-only design, the digitization fee is only $3.95.
-And if you have flat embroidery files for hats (or vice versa), their adjustment to apparel embroidery costs $2.95.
+Embroidery requires a special type of file our machines can recognize, so when an embroidery file is uploaded to your order, you’ll be charged a one-time fee for digitizing that particular image.
+The fee depends on the type and placement of your design: